This page was last reviewed on June 5, 2018.

 What is the Village Upgrades project?

-The Village Upgrades project consists of major roadwork and improvements to two main areas in 2016-2017 with final touches in spring 2018.
+The Village Upgrades project consisted of major roadwork and improvements to two main areas in 2016-2017 with final touches in spring 2018.

 The first phase involved improving six blocks of Dunsmuir Avenue downtown by replacing aging underground water and sewer pipes.
 This work was largely complete in November 2016.

-The second phase, beginning in Spring 2017, will revitalize Cumberland Road from Union to Bevan by providing better road structure and improving the streetscape and traffic movement to the entry to the Village, including the addition of a bike lane.
+The second phase, beginning in Spring 2017, revitalized Cumberland Road from Union to Bevan by providing better road structure and improving the streetscape and traffic movement to the entry to the Village, including the addition of a bike lane.

 These two separate projects are part of a long-term Village commitment to improving the infrastructure of Cumberland.

 Together, these two projects will go a long way towards improving critical services for village residents and visitors, such as improved roads, new water and sewer pipes and better options for active transportation.